 The Colorado Department of Public Health and Environment has provided us with a Source Water Assessment Report for our water supply.
-For general information or to obtain a copy of the report please visit http://wqcdcompliance.com/ccr.
-The report is located under "Source Water Assessment Reports", and then "Assessment Report by County".
-Select GRAND County and find 125148; BLUE VALLEY MD or by contacting MATTHEW WILLITTS at 970-262-0217.
+For general information or to obtain a copy of the report please visit www.colorado.gov/cdphe/ccr.
+The report is located under "Guidance: Source Water Assessment Reports".
+Search the table using 125148, BLUE VALLEY MD, or by contacting MATTHEW WILLITTS at 970-262-0217.
 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
 It does not mean that the contamination has or will occur.
 We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
 This can help us ensure that quality finished water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.
 Potential sources of contamination in our source water area are listed on the next page.